Looking to discover the most famous paintings in Florence Italy? You’ve come to the right place!

 It was recently restored and unveiled to the public anew in 2019.
 The painting has a unique shape, intended as a seat back for priests during high mass.

 As in most paintings on this theme, Christ sits elevated on a throne surrounded by angels and saints.
 He’s judging who should go to heaven and hell.
 The bottom right section represents hell.
 Demons torture the souls of the wicked.
 A three headed Satan even chews them up.

-If you'd like to see important masterpieces in Florence, pin it for later.
+If you’d like to see the most famous paintings in Florence, pin it for later.